Skip to content

 We review every final image against the brand's compliance flags (no implied disease-prevention claims, no medical-context staging like pill-with-thermometer that could read as drug, etc.).
 Imagery is your responsibility legally, but we flag obvious risk so it doesn't surprise you in launch.

-Two High-Leverage Patterns We See Repeatedly
+Two Production Patterns We Use Repeatedly

 Cost Pattern: Supplement Brand With 25 SKUs